HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ```

 For enabling AI analysis for content, set ```enabled``` as ```true``` inside the contentAI section.
 It is mandatory to specify the content AI provider to be used in the ```provider``` property.
 A possible value for the provider is ```OPEN_AI```.

-!!!NOTE
-    When upgrading from older CF versions (for example, CF212) to CF213 or higher to enable AI analysis, the following configuration can be done during `helm upgrade`.

 ### Configuring Custom Secret or API Key of Content AI Provider